hyungmogu/ctci/README.md

 1. Walked through first and second topics of 'Using Databases in Python' course in Team Treehouse for Python Web Tech Degree

 ### February 16th, 2019
-1. Worked on third of twelve projects ['Work Log'](https://github.com/hyungmogu/THPWD03-Work-Log) for Team Treehouse's Python Web Tech Degree
+1. Worked on the third of twelve projects ['Work Log'](https://github.com/hyungmogu/THPWD03-Work-Log) for Team Treehouse's Python Web Tech Degree
     - Added the remaining parts for search by exact string page
     - Added search by regex page